 “‘What do you want me to do for you?’
-The blind man replied to him, ‘Master, I want to see.
-Jesus told him, ‘Go your way; your faith has saved you.'”
+The blind man replied, ‘Master, I want to see.
+Jesus said, ‘Go your way; your faith has saved you.'”
+Mark 10:46-52.

 First, let me talk about sight.
-Back in July, a mother whose name is Jessica Sinclair of Cincinnati, Ohio posted a very short 30-second video on You Tube of her daughter Piper.
-This video went viral, and I happened along with many, many others took notice of this 11-month old infant who was seated in a high chair at a restaurant, as her mother struggled to wrap around her head, Piper’s very first eyeglasses with pink rims and plastic straps.
-This moment was perfectly captured on video as the child sees distances, maybe for the first time.
+In July, a mother whose name is Jessica Sinclair of Cincinnati, Ohio, posted a 30-second video on YouTube of her daughter Piper.
+This video went viral, and I happened to see it –along with many others.
+We took notice of this 11-month old infant seated in a high chair at a restaurant.
+Her mother struggled to wrap around her head, Piper’s very first eyeglasses with pink rims and plastic straps.
+This moment was perfectly captured as the child sees distances, maybe for the first time.

-Well, this video tugged at my heart, and the hearts of thousands of online viewers, a miracle of sorts.
+This video tugged at my heart, and the hearts of thousands of online viewers, a miracle of sorts.

 Sight is something most of us take for granted, and today thanks to modern medical technology, miracles are happening with implants, medication, and the training and care of guide-dogs, service companions, for the blind.

 Bartimaeus calls out to Jesus for a miracle to join the disciples on their seventeen-mile journey from Jericho to Jerusalem.
 Today we celebrate this miracle and the “joy of discipleship.”